espernguyen97/Python_World_Trends_Analysis/README.md

 A visualization based off the data for 2 years: 1960 and 2013.

-Some data has been provided in a CSV file, some in Python lists.
-The CSV file contains combined data for both years.
-All data manipulations have to be performed in Python (not in Excel) because this project can be audited at the later stage.

 Task 4: An insights into how the periods compare.